Best 20 Spots Beyond the Classics

 The city's liveliest square, buzzing with local energy and offering a great starting place for a night out.

-In addition to saving on entry fees, the biggest advantage of the official Venezia Unica city pass is skipping the lines and streamlining your admission to most of Venice's top attractions.
+In addition to saving on entry fees, the biggest advantage of a city pass is skipping the lines and streamlining your entry to Venice’s top attractions.

-You simply show the pass and walk right in.
+You simply show your pass and walk right in.

 Find your Venice